 This example involves normally distributed random variables Y{ij} , each with mean $\exp(\lambda_i)$ and variance $\exp(\psi + \lambda_i/2)$.
-This model was studied in Sartori

-Figure 1: Beta model.
-Estimated null distribution of the statistics (left) and estimated distribution of the p-values (right) for the statistics in Table 1 for various combinations of q and m.
-The N(0,1) and Uniform(0,1) density functions are superimposed for the statistics (left) and the p-values (right). et al. (1999), who point out that a marginal likelihood for ψ is not available.
-The simulation experiments are carried out for $\psi_0 = \log(1/2)$, and the elements of λ_0 are generated from a standard normal distribution and held fixed over all replications.
+This model was studied in Sartori et al. (1999), where it is pointed out that a marginal likelihood for ψ is not available.
+The simulation experiments are carried out for $\psi_0 = \log(1/2)$ and the elements of λ_0 are generated from a standard normal distribution and held fixed over all the replications.

-The left panel in Figure 2 shows the empirical density functions of the statistics in Table 1, and the right panel shows the corresponding p-value distributions.
-As in the previous example, the empirical, finite-sample distributions of $R(\psi)$ are far from standard normal, whereas all the higherorder statistics perform considerably better.
+The left panel in Figure 2 shows the empirical density functions of the statistics in Table 1, and the right panel shows the corresponding pvalue distributions.
+Like in the previous example, the empirical, finitesample distributions of $R(\psi)$ are far from standard normal, while all the higher-order statistics perform considerably better.
 The conclusions are similar to those from the simulation experiments for the beta model, in that the required adjustment to $R(\psi)$ seems to be a location correction.
-The main difference is that no statistic appears to perform well for (q, m) = (1000, 4); see also the empirical tail probabilities in Table 2.
+The main difference is the fact that no statistic appears to perform well for (q, m) = (1000, 4); see also the empirical tail probabilities in Table 2.